WICG/aom/reference-delegate-explainer.md

 ## Proposal

-### Reference Delegate
+### Reference Target

-Reference Delegate is a new feature that enables creating ARIA links to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
+Reference Target is a new feature that enables creating ARIA links to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.

 **Goals**